|

 - LITERALLY Definition Meaning | Dictionary. com

-Literally definition: in the literal or strict sense See examples of LITERALLY used in a sentence
+LITERALLY definition: in the literal or strict sense See examples of literally used in a sentence

 - Literally - definition of literally by The Free Dictionary